In this article, I have included as many scenarios as possible where scaling is required and I have explained them with relevant examples.

 In this case, I have used Architectural units so make sure you change the unit to architectural before using scale option in this example.
 To change it to Architectural type UN press enter and then select Architectural from Length drop-down as shown in the image here.

 When you add hatches in any closed area it may appear like a solid pattern or it may not appear at all.
 Often times this happens because of the improper scale of hatches which can be easily adjusted from hatch creation panel to make them look right.

 Start hatch command from the Draw panel or use its command H. A temporary hatch creation tab will show up.
 Select the hatch pattern and then specify the area where you want to add the hatch.

 If the size of the hatch pattern is very small or very large then change its scale from the scale field of properties panel as shown in the red box of the image below.

 If the pattern is very small then you need to increase the value in the scale field and if the pattern is widely spaced then you need to decrease the scale value.
 Here is how my ANSI 31 hatch pattern looks on a scale of 1, 0.05 and 50.

-Even after adding the hatches if you select them again it will open hatch creation tab from where you can again modify the hatch scale or other properties.
+Even after adding the hatches if you select them again, it will open the hatch creation tab from where you can again modify the hatch scale or other properties.